aitechguy0105/BlogAutomation-langchain-RAG-GPT/README.md

 ## Status and Roadmap
 The Blog Website Project is currently in active development, with ongoing work to add new features and enhance the user experience.
 ## Conclusion
 The Blog Website Project is a cutting-edge platform that empowers users to share their ideas and engage with AI-powered content generation.
 By combining Flask, React, Langchain, and GPT, the project offers a unique and innovative approach to blogging.
-For any inquiries, please contact the developer at yan.pulita.navy@gmail.com.
+For any inquiries, please leave issues.